 Gaia: Ancient Goddess, Modern Messenger

-Steven Matthews
+- Steven Matthews

-• Jul 12
+- Jul 12

-• 2 min read
+- 2 min read

-Gaia, the Greek goddess of the Earth, has captivated philosophers and artists for centuries.
+Gaia, the Greek goddess of the Earth, has fascinated philosophers and artists for centuries.
 She represents Mother Earth, fertility, and the raw forces of nature.
 This reflection traces her mythological origins to her evolving relevance in today’s environmental crisis.

 Mythological Origins of Gaia